Alicia Witt: Other appearances

 In September 1990, Witt competed on Wheel of Fortune.

 On June 14, 2004, Witt modeled what is believed to be the most expensive hat ever made, for Christie's auction house in London.
 The Chapeau d'Amour, designed by Louis Mariette, is valued at US$2.7 million and is encrusted in diamonds.

 On October 5, 2021, Witt released a book called Small Changes: A Rules-Free Guide to Add More Plant-Based Foods, Peace & Power to Your Life.
+It was released through Harper Collins / Harper Horizon.

 In 2023, Witt competed in season nine of The Masked Singer as "Dandelion".
 While having bested Dee Snider as "Doll" and Lou Diamond Phillips as "Mantis" (who was spared by Robin Thicke ringing the Ding Dong Keep It On Bell) on "WB Movie Night", she was eliminated in "Masked Singer in Space" alongside Melissa Joan Hart as "Lamp".

 Personal life

 On December 20, 2021, Witt's parents were found dead in their Worcester, Massachusetts, home.
 The cause was revealed on February 24, 2022, as "probable cardiac dysrhythmia" due to the cold of their neglected and improperly heated home.
 In a Facebook post, Witt revealed that her parents were fiercely independent and refused help with home repairs.

 Witt battled breast cancer in 2021, and has been cancer-free since 2022 after undergoing chemotherapy and a mastectomy.
 In light of her cancer diagnosis and treatment, Witt has quit drinking alcohol.